 Every single thing ever said lauding of striker guns over their operational simplicity applies equally to a concealed carry revolver.
 There are pretty much two steps: point, then shoot.
 Reload as needed.

-The days of single-action revolvers being the dominant form of the gun have been over since the early 20th century; double-action and double-action only are the dominant designs of revolvers - be they compact for concealed carry or full-size for handgun hunting.
+The days of single-action revolvers being the dominant form of the gun have been over since the early 20th century; double-actions are the dominant designs of revolvers - be they compact for concealed carry or full-size for handgun hunting.

 However, the drawback is that the trigger pull is a bit hard, as the typical double-action trigger pull on a wheel gun is between 10 and 14 pounds, depending on the model...but with practice, incredible speed and accuracy are definitely possible.